Maurits825/snake/README.md

    - Enable multiplayer
    - Same food spawn
    - Player names (order does not matter)
-2. All players should stand on the same tile and start the game by shift right-click the overlay and select "Start new game"
+2. All players should stand on the same tile and start the game by shift right-click the overlay and select "Start new game".
 3. All player should type "r" in public chat to ready.
 4. A countdown will appear and then the game will start.

 ## Config
-You can change the game size in the configuration settings.
 | Config | Description |
 | --- | --- |
-| Game size | -
+| Game size | The size of the game
-| Allow run | -
+| Allow run | Allow running
-| Grid theme | -
+| Grid theme | The theme of the grid
-| Enable multiplayer | -
+| Enable multiplayer | Enable multiplayer mode
-| Same food spawn | -
+| Same food spawn | If enabled all players have the same food spawn, otherwise it is per player
-| Show all food | -
+| Show all food | Show all food spawns if same food spawn is enabled
-| Player names | -
+| Player names | RSN of all the players participating, as comma separated list
-| Show add player menu | -
+| Show add player menu | Show add player menu on players